idslme/IDSL.CSA/README.md

 Follow these steps for a quick case study (n = 33) [ST002263](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST002263&DataMode=AllData&ResultType=1) which has Thermo Q Exactive HF hybrid Orbitrap data collected in the HILIC-ESI-POS/NEG modes.

-1. Process raw mass spectrometry data and chromatographic information using the method described by [IDSL.IPA](https://github.com/idslme/IDSL.IPA#quick-batch-example)
+1. Process raw mass spectrometry data and chromatographic information using the method described for [IDSL.IPA](https://github.com/idslme/IDSL.IPA#quick-batch-example)

 2. The **Composite Spectra Analysis** requires 39 parameters distributed into 5 separate sections for a full scale analysis.
 For this study, use default parameter values presented in the [CSA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.CSA/main/CSA_parameters.xlsx).
 Next, provide information for